 For starters, California Civil Code Section 896 lays out the standards for fences built as part of new construction homes.
 Those standards require that non-treated fence posts not be installed in contact with soil in a way that would cause unreasonable decay.
 They also require that untreated steel fences be installed so as to prevent unreasonable corrosion.
 If your fence does not comply with these standards, you may be able to recover the fence repair costs from the seller.

-Those standards also require that landscaping systems shall be installed in such a manner so as to survive for not less than one year.
+Those standards also require that landscaping systems must be installed so as to survive for at least one year.
 So, if your fence is considered part of your landscape system, you may be able to recover from the seller for repair costs if the damage occurred within one year after the landscaping work was done.

 Recovery From the Seller for Recent Home Purchases: Nondisclosure of Fence Defect